Estuário de Iguape

 Natural World Heritage Site

 The Ribeira Valley harbors the largest continuous remnant of the Atlantic Forest in Brazil.
-It comprises 360 kilometers of rivers flowing into the Iguape-Cananéia estuarine-lagoon complex — recognized by UNESCO as a Natural World Heritage Site and Biosphere Reserve.
+It comprises 224 miles of rivers flowing into the Iguape-Cananéia estuarine-lagoon complex — recognized by UNESCO as a Natural World Heritage Site and Biosphere Reserve.

 A region that is home to quilombola, caiçara and riverine communities, whose cultural identity was forged over centuries through their intimate relationship with the rivers.
 Artisanal fishing — especially manjuba — sustains entire generations.
 The rivers are life, food, pathway and identity.